 Business owners should be communicating this threat to their employees, and have policies in place that can protect their network if they allow users to bring their own devices onto their network.

-It all comes down to awareness of the threat, clear understanding of the policies in place to protect the user and the company, as well as proper and frequent testing of the user base to make critical thinking a habit, not a hassle.
+It all comes down to awareness of the threat, a clear understanding of the policies in place to protect the user and the company, as well as proper and frequent testing of the user base to make critical thinking a habit, not a hassle.

 If you don’t have a phishing program already in place, get one!